paulsengroup/hictk/docs/installation_src.rst

 #.
 Before running :code:`ctest`, create a temporary folder where your user has read-write permissions and where there are at least 100-200MB of space available.
    Then set variable :code:`TMPDIR` to that folder and re-run `ctest`.
 #.
 Checksum the test dataset located under :code:`test/data/` by running :code:`sha256sum -c checksums.sha256`.
-   If the checksumming fails or the folder doesn't exist, download and extract the :code:`.tar.xz` file listed in file :code:`cmake/FetchTestDataset.cmake`.
+   If the checksumming fails or the folder doesn't exist, download and extract the :code:`.tar.zst` file listed in file :code:`cmake/FetchTestDataset.cmake`.
 Make sure you run :code:`tar -xf` from the root of the repository (:code:`/tmp/hictk` if you are following the instructions).

 Example: